Palace of Versailles

 Museum, permanent collection, and exhibitions

-The Palace of Versailles also accommodates a museum, founded by King Louis Philippe in 1837 with a view to present the history of France from the Middle Ages onward by the means of artworks and objects of applied arts.
+The Palace of Versailles also accommodates a museum, founded by King Louis Philippe in 1837 to present the history of France from the Middle Ages onward by the means of artworks and objects of applied arts.

 The museum’s collection comprises about 60,000 works – paintings, prints, drawings, sculptures, pieces of furniture, ceramics, clocks, musical instruments, and scientific instruments – exhibited in various locations within the estate.